2024-02-06 13:33:47

 It is worth remembering that under previous legislation, this type of issuance is in no way illegal, immoral or any type of fiscal maneuver.
 However, this was not the main intention of tax incentives, which were always investments in infrastructure.

 In a way, yes, real estate investment is taking place, but not necessarily for actual construction.
 And in addition to the tax exemption for this letter of credit.
-This combination raises questions about the effectiveness and transparency of investments in general, especially when it comes to financial instruments designed to stimulate specific sectors of the economy.
+This combination raises questions regarding the effectiveness and transparency of investments in general, especially when it comes to financial instruments designed to stimulate specific sectors of the economy.

 Remembering that there was also a great ease in issuing these debts, the government understood that it made sense to change this legislation, to make investments more directed towards these sectors.